-- Having given due consideration to the individual circumstances the Pastoral Support Manager will send a Stage 2 Persistence Absence letter (see appendix 1b) home to inform parents about their child's attendance, and that there is a serious risk of underachievement for their child if their attendance does not improve. - The Attendance Officer will contact home and record reasons for absence. - Pastoral Support Managers of Heads of Year will meet with pupils to discuss barriers to attendance. - Medical Evidence letters (see appendix 1c) may be sent. - Parents may be invited to attend a Team Around Me (TAM), or an Early Help Assessment Tool (EHAT) meeting, where barriers to attendance can be discussed and solutions offered. - Where SEMH or other medical need is identified, referral to the appropriate agency may be supported.
+- Medical Evidence letters (see appendix 1f) may be sent. - Parents may be invited to attend a Team Around Me (TAM), or an Early Help Assessment Tool (EHAT) meeting, where barriers to attendance can be discussed and solutions offered. - Where SEMH or other medical need is identified, referral to the appropriate agency may be supported.
 For example, counselling, CAMHS or other pupil services. - Reduced timetables may only be offered pupils with a medical or SEMH need.
-They should only be used for the shortest time possible to allow a successful re-integration and must not be used as response to poor behaviour5 - Education Welfare Officer (EWO) from the Local Authority (LA) will be made aware and may contact families directly.
+They should only be used for the shortest time possible to allow a successful re-integration and must not be used as response to poor behaviour5 - WeST Education Welfare Officer (EWO) may contact families directly.
 They may also carry out home visits. - Heads of Year, EWO and other staff may carry out a home visit to help support pupils and families.